nickswink/Retro-Writeup/README.md

 So I navigated to `http://10.10.204.15/retro/wp-login.php` to try out these possible credentials.
 I created a not-so-quick python script to brute force passwords with the username parzival.

-I'm not gonna lie this took me WAAY to long to figure out, but parzival is actually the password and wade is the username.
+I'm not gonna lie this took me WAAY to long to figure out, but wade is the username and the password is the information that we found.
 After that we are into the wp-admin page.

 From prior experience with exploiting wordpress sites I knew I could possibly upload a php reverse shell so I went right to 'Theme Editor' and copied and pasted Pentestmonkey's reverse shell into 'archive.php'.
 Then I navigated to the location of archives.php in the browser to run the code.